lrq3000/pyFileFixity/README.rst

 temporal scheme: the sender was you storing the data on your medium at time t, and the receiver is again you but now retrieving the data at time t+x.
-Thus, the sender does not exist anymore, thus you cannot ask again some data if it's too much corrupted: in data storage, if a data is corrupted, it's lost for good, whereas in channel theory, a data can be submitted again if necessary.
+Thus, the sender does not exist anymore, thus you cannot ask the sender to send again some data if it's too much corrupted: in data storage, if a data is corrupted, it's lost for good, whereas in channel theory, parts of the data can be submitted again if necessary.

 Some attempts were made to translate channel theory and error correcting codes theory to data storage, the first being Reed-Solomon which spawned the RAID schema.
-Then CIRC (Cross-interleaved Reed?olomon coding) was devised for use on optical discs to recover from scratches, which was necessary for the technology to be usable for consumers.
+Then CIRC (Cross-interleaved Reed-Solomon coding) was devised for use on optical discs to recover from scratches, which was necessary for the technology to be usable for consumers.
 Since then, new less-optimal but a lot faster algorithms such as LDPC, turbo-codes and